ChocoWu/T2I-Salad/README.md

 ```

 ## Acknowledgement

-Our code is based on the respective official repositories and [GLIGEN](https://github.com/gligen/GLIGEN), [LayoutDM](https://github.com/CyberAgentAILab/layout-dm), and [VQ-Diffusion](https://github.com/microsoft/VQ-Diffusion/) we thank the authors to release their code.
+Our code is based on the respective official repositories, [GLIGEN](https://github.com/gligen/GLIGEN), [LayoutDM](https://github.com/CyberAgentAILab/layout-dm), and [VQ-Diffusion](https://github.com/microsoft/VQ-Diffusion/).
+We fully thank the authors to release their code.